Salmaaattia/Plastic-Classification-/README.md

 Our Data is retrieved on a realtime basis, making it easy to modify or update its content, also making the application lighter.
 The Data is organized in a collection named __Plastic Types__, which has multiple unique documents for each supported product.
 ![](assets/IPPSC1)
-Each Product has multiple field:
+Each Product has multiple fields:

     a.
 Intro
     b.
 Type of plastic